Using A Cash-Out Refinance For Home Improvement

 Home renovations and maintenance can get expensive.
-A cash-out refinance offers an option to pay for these projects that doesn’t involve getting a second mortgage or the typically higher interest rates of a personal loan.
+A cash-out refinance offers an option to pay for these projects that doesn’t involve getting a second mortgage loan or the typically higher interest rates of a home equity loan, HELOC, or personal loan.

 A cash-out refi allows you to utilize the equity you have in your home to get a new, refinanced mortgage to replace your existing mortgage, while converting some of that equity into cash.